Causes and Effects of Migration: Types of Migration

 - Local migration involves the movement of people from one locality to another locality

 - Rural to Urban migration involvement of people from rural areas to city such migration is more common in developing countries due to industrialization

 - Urban to rural migration is in malls moment of people from urban areas to rural areas such migration is more common in developed countries due to the higher cost of urban living.

 - Mass migration refers to the moment of a large group of people from one geographical area to another

 - Forced migration refers to the coerced movement of people away from their home it often cannot violent coercion and may be called is force-displacement.

 Causes of migration

-- Social factor: Migration may also take place due to social factors such as family marriage children etc. In our Indian society, the girls after the marriage has to decide at the residence of the bridegroom does she has to migrate from her place of residence to the place of president of her husband.
+- Social factor: Migration may also take place due to social factors such as family marriage children etc. In our Indian society, the girls after the marriage have to decide at the residence of the bridegroom does she has to migrate from her place of residence to the place of president of her husband.

 - Environmental factors: Natural disasters such as floods, famines, droughts, earthquakes, etc. may compel people to migrate to a safer place for example tsunami in the southern part of India forced surviving homeless people to migrate to the other part of the country.

 - Medical reasons: Some people migrate for the reasons of better medical and health care.
 Some people may experience poor health conditions as the climate of the region may not suit them.
-Some cities may have High pollution level and hence may not permit people with poor health to stay in society such people migrate to other cities having low pollution level and where proper healthcare is possible.
+Some cities may have High pollution levels and hence may not permit people with poor health to stay in society such people migrate to other cities having low pollution levels and where proper healthcare is possible.

 - Political factors: When migration takes place mainly due to political interests, it is called political migration.
 Political instability communalism, regionalism, linguism, inter-caste and inter-religion rivalries, riots, terrorism, etc. create conflict and violence in the cities and state. thus political fear may motivate a person to migrate to a place where there are proper law and order situations.